 - Help plants conserve energy.
 Removing dead blooms allows the plant to direct its energy toward improving its general health.
 Perennial flowers, such as Astilbe and peonies, bloom only once, even with deadheading.
 However, cutting back the flower stalks allows all the plant's energy to be put back into its roots and foliage, allowing it to regain any energy it lost to flowering and making for a generally hardier plant.

 - Prevent seed formation.
 Some plants self-sow aggressively, and deadheading prevents them from forming seed in the first place.
 Plants like bellflowers, chives, and garlic chives can quickly outgrow their space, if allowed to self-sow.
 Of course, plants become aggressive in different growing conditions, so one gardener's invasive plants can be another gardener's growing challenge.
 Sometimes self-sowing is a welcome attribute, as with columbines and butterfly weed.

 There are few common methods for deadheading garden flowers.
 Choose the best technique for your garden based on the type and size of plant and the number of flowers it produces:

 - Pruning: For plants with large flowers, like daylilies and coneflowers, the easiest way to deadhead is with your hand pruners.
 If there are unopened flower buds lower on the flower stalk, just remove the dead flowers on top.
 If the whole length of the flower stalk has finished blooming, remove the entire stalk at the base of the plant.

 - Shearing: When there is a profusion of tiny flowers, as with thread-leaf coreopsis, the best thing to do is to wait until more of the flowers are past their prime and then simply shear the entire plant back by about one-third.
-You will lose a few flowers in the process, but the plant will quickly recover and set a whole new flush of blooms. it will also look much fresher for your having done it.
+You will lose a few flowers in the process, but the plant will quickly recover and set a whole new flush of blooms.
+It will also look fresher.
 You can often shear two or more times per season.